2019 Individual Speedway Junior European Championship

 The 2019 European Individual Speedway Junior Championship (also known as the 2019 Speedway European Under 21 Championship) was the 22nd edition of the Championship.

-The U21 final was staged at Rivne in the Ukraine and was won by Wiktor Lampart of Poland.
+The U21 final was staged at Rivne Speedway Stadium in Ukraine and was won by Wiktor Lampart of Poland.

 The U19 final was staged at Žarnovica in Slovakia and was won by Jan Kvěch of the Czech Republic.